gtvj/gtvj.github.io/README.md

 ## Running Jekyll locally

 This is a Jekyll site that is hosted on GitHub at [https:gtvj.github.io](https:gtvj.github.io) Use `bundle exec jekyll build && bundle exec jekyll serve` to run locally (**Note:** This will also compile SASS so there is no need for a separate build task to achieve this).
 See the docs for more information.

+## Node.js functionality

+I'm using Node.js to provide some additional features to this blog.
+See the `gtvj_node_functionality` directory for more information about this.